 Act No. 233/2011 Coll. dated 26 July 2012 amended and supplemented the Act on the Special Levy of Selected Financial Institutions and Act 118/1996 Coll. on Deposit Protection was also supplemented.
 The base for the calculation of the special levy of selected financial institutions was changed - deposits protected by the Deposit Protection Fund are included in the levy calculation.
 Furthermore, to determine the base for the levy calculation for the relevant calendar quarter, the average amounts calculated from data as at the last date of individual calendar months of the preceding calendar quarter are used.
-These modifications to the Act were applied for the first time in the calculation of 0.1% of the base for the levy calculation based on the data disclosed in the separate financial statements of the bank prepared pursuant to accounting standards as at 31 December 2011 and audited by an auditor.
+These modifications to the Act were applied for the first time in the calculation of the special levy for the fourth quarter of 2012.
+This Act also introduces an extraordinary levy in the amount of 0.1% of the base for the levy calculation based on the data disclosed in the separate financial statements of the bank prepared pursuant to accounting standards as at 31 December 2011 and audited by an auditor.
 The extraordinary levy was paid with the quarterly instalment of the levy for the fourth calendar quarter of 2012.
-The Act rescinded contributions to the Deposit Protection Fund for the here separate financial statements of 2012.
+The Act rescinded contributions to the Deposit Protection Fund for the third and fourth quarters of 2012.

-The Bank recognises the levies as incurred in the statement of comprehensive income line "General administrative expenses".
-(Note 28)
+The Bank recognises the levies as incurred in the statement of comprehensive income line "General administrative expenses" (Note 28).